 "I completed my Oxford MSc degree in Water Science, Policy and Management with the aim of developing a career in the public policy and natural resource management sector, building on my previous experience in the private engineering sector.
 In 2010 I commenced work as an analyst for the NSW Government's independent Natural Resources Commission, providing advice on matters relating to natural resource management primarily at a state and regional scale.
 This work is both challenging and rewarding.
-I am extremely grateful to the Oxford Australia Committee for providing me with the opportunity to study water resource management in an international context.
-Now that I am back in Australia, I hope I am able to use the knowledge I gained at Oxford to improve the management of our own natural resources."
+I am extremely grateful to the Oxford Australia Committee for providing me with the opportunity to study water resource management in an international context."